 What if instead of telling you to “act your age,” I would ask you to act childish, free your mind, play, explore, experience awe, dream, and imagine?

-However, if we really reflect on our current civilization, we realize that we live in a science-fiction world imagined by the past.
+If we really reflect on our current civilization, however, we realize that we live in a science-fiction world imagined by the past.
 We might not have flying cars and superpowers, but many ideas and gadgets that were science-fiction in the past became science-facts of our daily lives.
-So let’s take a blast from the past, shall we?
+Let’s take a blast from the past, shall we?

 One of my favorite authors, Aldous Huxley, in his novel A Brave New World from 1932, imagined a world where humanity was able to produce children through Vitro fertilization.
 Four decades later, the first successful birth of a “test-tube baby,” Louise Brown, occurred in 1978.